Get Answers to all your Questions

 Answers (1)

-i) The net charge at the centre will be zero as all the charges are equidistant from the centre and they will cancel out each other.
+The net charge at the center will be zero as all the charges are equidistant from the center and they will cancel out each other.

 ii) It can be written as that the electric field at O due to A and all other charges is zero.
 The equation would be as follows: